Yazeedssh/InstallingROS-SmartMethods/README.md

 ## ROS installation steps

-Open Terminal and right the following commandes
+Open Terminal and right the following commands

 ### 1-Setup your sources.list